 Credibility

-In order to ensure the regime’s internal stability, Oman seeks to establish security through cooperation rather than conflict and strives to maintain good relationships with the GCC states Iran, Israel, Pakistan and India.
-Oman has consistently maintained diplomatic relations with Iran following the Islamic Revolution in 1979 and has avoided presenting Iran as the sole source of regional tensions.
-Muscat played an important role in facilitating the backchannel communications between the United States and Iran that helped lead to the conclusion of the Iran-P5+1 nuclear agreement in July 2015.
-Similarly, during the GCC-led blockade of Qatar (2017 – 2021), Oman, like Kuwait, maintained diplomatic relations with the emirate despite being under pressure from Saudi Arabia to suspend ties.
-Furthermore, Oman assisted Qatar by allowing maritime cargo that had previously transited through the UAE to be rerouted through Sohar and Salalah.
+To ensure the regime’s internal stability, Oman has consistently maintained diplomatic relations with Iran following the Islamic Revolution in 1979 and has avoided portraying Iran as the sole source of regional tensions.
+Muscat facilitated backchannel communications between the United States and Iran that helped lead to the Iran-P5+1 nuclear agreement in July 2015.
+As has been the case since the early 2010s, rounds of indirect talks between U.S. and Iranian officials took place in Oman in 2023 and 2024.
+Similarly, during the GCC-led blockade of Qatar (2017 – 2021), Oman, like Kuwait, maintained diplomatic relations with the emirate.
+In March 2023, when Saudi Arabia, Iran and China announced an agreement to resume diplomatic relations between Riyadh and Tehran, it was revealed that Oman, like Iraq, had hosted lower-level direct talks since 2021.

 Regional cooperation